Spider Bites

 • Widow spiders: Black widow (Latrodectus species), brown widow (L. geometricus)

-Brown spiders are present in the Midwest and south central US, not in the coastal and Canadian border states, except when imported through clothing or luggage.
-Black widow spiders are present throughout the US.
-Distribution of the brown widow recently spread from Florida to all of the Gulf Coast states.
-Several other venomous spider species (eg, Pamphobeteus, Cupiennius, Phoneutria) are not native to the US but may be imported on produce or other materials or through commercial trade in spiders as novelty pets.
-Spider bites cause < 3 deaths/year in the US, usually in children.
+Brown spiders are present in the Midwest and south central United States, not in the coastal and Canadian border provinces, except when unintentionally imported through clothing or luggage.
+Black widow spiders are present throughout the United States Distribution of the brown widow has spread from Florida to all of the Gulf Coast states.
+Several other venomous spider species (eg, Pamphobeteus, Cupiennius, Phoneutria) are not native to the United States but may be imported on produce or other materials or through commercial trade in spiders as novelty pets.
+Spider bites cause < 3 deaths/year in the United States, usually in children.

 Bites and Stings Myths